flux-capacitor-io/flux-capacitor-io.github.io/README.md

 }
 ```

-If you use our FluxCapacitorSpringConfig, and you have message handlers not covered by a custom consumer, we will supply
-you a default consumer.
+If a handler is not covered by any of your custom consumers, it is assigned to a default consumer.

 ### Load balancing